2026-03-05

 1. Reality Labs: $80 Billion Burned and Counting

 The numbers are staggering: Reality Labs has lost nearly $80 billion since late 2020.
 The 2025 losses alone were $19.1 billion ($6.02 billion in Q4 on just $955 million in revenue).
-CFO messaging that this represents "peak losses" provides little comfort when the 2026 projection is similar — roughly $20 billion more.
+And the retreat is accelerating — in March 2026, Meta announced that Horizon Worlds will be removed from the Quest store at the end of March and fully shut down on VR by June 15, pivoting to a standalone mobile app only.

-The January 2026 layoffs (10% of Reality Labs, ~1,500 employees), closure of three VR game studios, and shutdown of Horizon Workrooms on February 16 signal a strategic retreat from VR toward AR glasses.
-The Ray-Ban Smart Glasses (2+ million sold) are a genuine success, but they don't justify $20 billion in annual investment.
+The January 2026 layoffs (10% of Reality Labs, ~1,500 employees), closure of three VR game studios, shutdown of Horizon Workrooms on February 16, and now the Horizon Worlds VR shutdown represent a full strategic retreat from the metaverse vision.
+The Ray-Ban Smart Glasses (2+ million sold) are a genuine success, but they don't justify $20 billion in annual investment — Meta is effectively admitting that VR social interaction, the original metaverse promise, has failed.

 2. Content Moderation Rollbacks and Child Safety Crisis